Link (Gunter's) to Vara Converter

 The adoption of the metric system, beginning in the 19th century, gradually led to the official obsolescence of the Vara in most countries.
 However, its historical importance, particularly in land records, ensures its continued relevance.

-Common Uses for links and varas
+Common Uses and Applications: links vs varas

 Explore the typical applications for both Link (Gunter's) (imperial/US) and Vara (imperial/US) to understand their common contexts.